-One of the better sides of gaining experience is that you learn and become wiser.
+One of the better sides of life experience is that you have an opportunity to become wiser.
 Only childish people kill themselves over missed attempts.
-You have be extremely close minded and brainwashed if you beat yourself for missing a lift.
-With experience you will learn that this is part of the game.
-Don’t worry!
-God still loves you.
+Don’t beat yourself for missing a lift.

-At first you think that your life will be perfect when you can bench press 135 lbs – after all that’s two solid 45 lbs on each side of the bar.
+At first, you think that your life will be perfect when you bench press 135lbs.
+After all, that equals two solid 45lbs plates on each side of the bar.
 You reach that relatively fast only to learn that it’s a weak number.
-You then decide that benching bodyweight is where it’s at.
-So, you finally reach that epic 170 lbs bench only to learn that it’s a weak number.
-Then you decide that 225 lbs is what separate the boys from the men.
-You get to it after gruesome workout regimes only to see a muscle behemoth next to you do 405 lbs for 10 reps while drinking a protein shake.
+Then, you decide that benching bodyweight is where it’s at.
+Eventually, you reach 170lbs only to learn that it’s a weak number too.
+Thereupon, you decide that 225lbs separate the boys from the men.
+You get there after brutal workout regimes only to see a muscle behemoth next to you do 405lbs for 10 reps while drinking a protein shake.

 It never ends.
 So, what’s the point?

 The point is to enjoy the process as much as possible and learn about life through it.